Jade plants are popular succulents and are extremely easy to raise.

 Succulents that grow fast also tend to develop aerial roots.

-If you are giving your succulent proper sunlight and water, you may not see the roots at all.
+If you give your succulent proper sunlight and water, you may not see the roots.

 How To Grow A Jade Plant From A Broken Stem?